dhduncan/beamer-template-iddu-idem/README.md

-# Beamer theme: ACEFA and IDDU
+# Beamer theme: IDDU and or IDEM

-This repository contains a Beamer theme that uses the ACEFA and IDDU branding.
+This repository contains a Beamer theme that uses the branding from (optionally) IDDU and IDEM.
+I forked it off Rob Moss' plate.

 **Important:** this theme only works with the XeLaTeX and LuaLaTeX toolchains.
 Unless you have specific requirements, you should use `lualatex` instead of `xelatex`.